neucar/Neucar/README.md

 ![](https://i.imgur.com/iIbe6EC.gif)

-- [x] User can see the settings page  and they can turn on Darkmode and view the About Us page
+- [x] User can see the settings page  and they can turn on and turn off Darkmode and view the About Us page

 ![](https://i.imgur.com/47ofj2S.gif)